rozlynboutin/microbiome_helper/18S-standard-operating-procedure.md

 _Last updated: 24 Nov 2016 (see "revisions" above for earlier versions)_

-*Note that this workflow starts with raw paired-end MiSeq data in demultiplexed FASTQ format assumed to be located within a folder called `raw_data`*
+*This workflow starts with raw paired-end MiSeq data in demultiplexed FASTQ format assumed to be located within a folder called `raw_data`*

 1. (Optional) Run FastQC to allow manual inspection of the quality of sequences